 I really like this style of eating where you can have a range of things to snack on so there’s variety.
 And of course the selection of tapas I’ve had, both hot and cold, are delicious.
 So if I’m in a city that happens to have a tapas restaurant, I usually check it out.
 The best one I’ve been to by far in the US (ok I’ve only been to a total of 5 but out of those) is Cafe Iberico in Chicago.
 The food is delicious.
 You get the types of tapas you would in Spain.
 And they have pretty good sangria.

 I am no longer in Chicago, so I tried to find a traditional tapas place in Los Angeles.
-Boy was that tough!
+Boy, was that tough!
 I found places that said they had tapas, but when I read the menu, the dishes offered were not the traditional ones I recognized.
-They also had really small portions, high prices and way too shi-shi ingredients.
+They also had really small portions, high prices, and way too shi-shi ingredients.
 Disappointed, I decided I would have to try to make my own.

 I tried to find simple vegetarian dishes to make.
 I’m kind of over the tortilla española so I was not going to make that.
-Instead I made 4 other dishes.
+Instead, I made 4 other dishes.
 Two were based on things I had eaten at Cafe Iberico: baked goat cheese with tomato sauce (queso de cabra con tomate) and sauteed mushrooms in a garlic sauce (champiñones a la plancha).
-The other were two things I ate at a tapas restaurant in Los Angeles called Cobras & Matadors (shi-shi yes, but they do have good food).
-These were socca cakes and also sauteed spinach with raisins, nuts and harissa.
+The others were two things I ate at a tapas restaurant in Los Angeles called Cobras & Matadors (shi-shi yes, but they do have good food).
+These were socca cakes and also sauteed spinach with raisins, nut, and harissa.

 Now for some of these dishes, I just made up the recipe based on how it tasted, looked and what I thought was in it.
 I’m sure there are recipes somewhere, but of course, being me (meaning I am lazy), why would I look those up?
 I also don’t have measurements for some of the things added.
 They were just added to taste.